chchtv11/RB101/notes.md

 - Don't mutate a collection while iterating through it.
   - You can mutate the elements, but not the collection (e.g. don't delete elements)

+### Lesson 3
+- Numbers with the same value have the same object_id.
+Strings do not
+- When you initialize a local variable within an if block, even if that if block doesn’t get executed, the local variable is initialized to nil.